 Don’t Forget About Ramadan

-Ramadan is an important month-long Muslim holiday in Morocco.
+Ramadan is a month-long Muslim holiday in Morocco.
 It follows the lunar calendar, meaning that its dates vary each year.

-If you haven’t booked your trip yet, I recommend checking the Ramadan calendar to arrange your dates around—or within—this holiday, per your preference.
+If you haven’t booked your trip yet, I recommend checking this Ramadan calendar to arrange your dates around—or within—this holiday, per your preference.

 Have you already booked your trip and discovered that your travel dates fall during Ramadan?

-You’re in good company; I did too.
-My post about Ramadan in Morocco will walk you through my experience of unknowingly booking my month-long trip in 2017 for the exact dates of Ramadan.
+My post about Ramadan in Morocco will walk you through my experience of unknowingly booking my month-long Morocco trip for the exact dates of Ramadan (shall I test my luck with the lottery?) and how to navigate travel during that time.

 Fes vs. Marrakech: Which Will You Choose?

-I promised you that I’d share my favorite city, so here it is…
+I promised to share my favorite city, so here it is…

 Being in Fes felt like going back hundreds of years in time.
 Although the labyrinth of its medina intimidated me at times, I ended up having fun getting lost as I explored its twists and turns.

-That said, had I not visited Fes, I believe that Marrakech would have felt like an alluring and historical destination even with its touristy vibe.
+That said, had I not visited Fes, I believe Marrakech would have felt like an alluring and historical destination to me despite its touristy vibe.

 The bottom line is that both destinations have their benefits, and it’s hard to go wrong with visiting either of them.
 Of course, if time allows, visiting Fes and Marrakech is worth it.